How To Design A Logo With A Tagline or Slogan

 How to design a logo with a tagline-

-Here are a few helpful ideas to follow while creating, if you begin to feel like a tagline will help effectively to your logo.
+Here are a few helpful ideas to follow while creating a logo with a tagline, if you’ve already begun to feel like a tagline will help effectively to your logo.

 1. Begin with your brand image